 Harmony Barber Shop

 The Harmony Barber Shop is near the Fire Station in the Magic Kingdom’s Town Square just after you enter the park.
 Inside, it looks like a turn-of-the-century barbershop.

-For a first haircut, baby will be treated to Mickey Mouse stickers, confetti, bubbles, or some other type of “entertainment” during the experience.
-Afterwards, baby will be presented with a certificate commemorating the occasion and a pair of mouse ears which say “First Haircut.”
+For a first haircut, your baby will be treated to Mickey Mouse stickers, confetti, bubbles, or some other type of “entertainment” during the experience.
+Afterwards, your little one will be presented with a certificate commemorating the occasion and a pair of mouse ears which say “First Haircut.”